 Homosexuality endangers the species

 Homosexuals can’t breed and raise children.
-As with heterosexual couples who cannot themselves have children they may use surrogate parents, artificial insemination, or adopt.
-Even if homosexuals choose not to be directly responsible for the raising of their own children they can help others raise children or perform tasks that those who are responsible for the raising of families find it difficult to make time for.
+As with heterosexual couples who cannot themselves have children they may use surrogate parents, artificial insemination, or adoption.
+Even if homosexuals choose not to be directly responsible for the raising of their own children they can help others raise children or perform tasks that those who are responsible for the raising of families find difficult to make time for.

 Homosexuality is promoted by the media